3 US-based economists win Nobel for research on wages, jobs

 The Royal Swedish Academy of Sciences said the three have “completely reshaped empirical work in the economic sciences.”

+Together, the three helped rapidly expand the use of “natural experiments,” or studies based on the observation of real-world data.
+Such research made economics more applicable to everyday life, provided policymakers with actual evidence on the outcomes of policies, and in time spawned a more popular approach to economics epitomized by the blockbuster bestseller “Freakonomics,” by Stephen Dubner and Steven Levitt.

-Card looked at what happened when New Jersey raised its minimum wage from $4.25 to $5.05, using restaurants in bordering eastern Pennsylvania as the control — or comparison — group.
+In a study published in 1993, Card looked at what happened to jobs at fast-food restaurants Burger King, KFC, Wendy's and Roy Rogers when New Jersey raised its minimum wage from $4.25 to $5.05, using restaurants in bordering eastern Pennsylvania as the control — or comparison — group.
 Contrary to previous studies, he and his research partner Alan Krueger, who died in 2019, found that an increase in the minimum wage had no effect on the number of employees.

+Krueger would almost certainly have shared in the award, Dube said, but the economics Nobel isn't awarded posthumously.

-Card also found that incomes of those who are native born workers can benefit from new immigrants, while immigrants who arrived earlier are the ones at risk of being negatively affected.
-To study the effect of immigration on jobs, Card compared the labor market in Miami in the wake of Cuba’s sudden decision to let people emigrate in 1980, leading 125,000 people to leave in what became known as the Mariel Boatlift.
+Card also found that an influx of immigrants into a city doesn't cost native workers jobs or lower their earnings, though earlier immigrants can be negatively affected.

+Card studied the labor market in Miami in the wake of Cuba’s sudden decision to let people emigrate in 1980, leading 125,000 people to leave in what became known as the Mariel Boatlift.
 It resulted in a 7% increase in the city’s workforce.
 By comparing the evolution of wages and employment in four other cities, Card discovered no negative effects for Miami residents with low levels of education.
 Follow-up work showed that increased immigration can have a positive impact on income for people born in the country.

 Angrist and Imbens won their half of the award for working out the methodological issues that allow economists to draw solid conclusions about cause and effect even where they cannot carry out studies according to strict scientific methods.

-Card's work on minimum wage was an example of a “natural experiment."
+Card's work on the minimum wage is one of the most well-known natural experiments in economics.
 The problem with such experiments is that it can sometimes be difficult to isolate cause and effect.
 For example, if you want to figure out whether an extra year of education will increase a person’s income, you can simply compare the incomes of adults with one more year of schooling to those without.

 Yet there are many other factors that may determine whether those who got an extra year of schooling are able to make more money.
 Perhaps they are harder workers or more diligent and would have made more money than those without the extra year even if they did not stay in school.
 These kinds of issues cause economists and other social science researchers to say “correlation doesn’t prove causation.”